guths/zpe/README.md

 # ZPE Code Challenge
 The language choice was golang due to the ease and simplicity of development.

+## Extras

+- GitHub Actions to run the tests

 ## How to run

 #### To up the api